nazimur-rahiman/sparkle-dental/site/content/services/_index.md

     imageUrl: img/ozkan-guner-5pm7ed-fsnm-unsplash.jpg
-  - heading: Dental Implants - The Solution to Missing Teeth
+  - heading: DENTAL IMPLANTS - THE SOLUTION TO MISSING TEETH
     text: >-
       Dental implants are replacements for missing teeth.
 They look and function like natural teeth.
 They provide a strong foundation for fixed or